filetopaixao/Minesweeper-React-Native/README.md

 Minesweeper game for mobile created with [**React Native**](https://reactnative.dev/)

 ## :information_source: How to use this project
-To clone and run this application, you'll need Git, NodeJS and Yarn.
+To clone and run this application, you'll need Git and NodeJS.

 You just need to run the following commands: